5G vs NBN: which is the better internet option?

 NBN

-The NBN has been available across most of Australia for quite a while now, so you may already be connected.
+The NBN has been available across most of Australia for quite a while now, so chances are you’re already connected.
 If this is the case, you may already have an NBN compatible modem, but if not your internet provider may supply one for you, or you can buy your own.
-Once you have a modem, you’ll be given instructions from your NBN provider on how to connect to the NBN.
+Once you have a modem, you’ll be given instructions from your provider on how to connect to the NBN.

 5G home internet